Albert Bregman: Academic career

-Bregman received a Bachelor of Arts degree from University College of the University of Toronto, with a concentration in Philosophy (ethics), in 1957.
-He received a master's degree in psychology, also from the University of Toronto, in 1959, after which he worked as a research assistant for two summers for Endel Tulving, studying how subjective organization affected the process of memorization.
-In 1963, he received a PhD degree from Yale University, where he had gone, in 1959, to study the formation of concepts with Carl I. Hovland.
-However, after Hovland died in 1961, he did his dissertation research on human memory, supervised by Fred D. Sheffield.
+In 1957, Bregman graduated from the University College of Toronto with a Bachelor of Arts degree in philosophy.
+He received a master's degree in psychology from the same school in 1959, after which he worked as a research assistant for experimental psychologist Endel Tulving, studying how subjective organization affected the process of memorization.
+In 1959, Bregman enrolled in a Ph.D program at Yale University, studying the formation of concepts with psychologist Carl Hovland.
+Following Hovland's death in 1961, Bregman completed his dissertation on human memory under the supervision of Fred D. Sheffield, and graduated from Yale in 1963.

-From 1962 to 1965, he was a research fellow at the Center for Cognitive Studies established by George A. Miller and Jerome S. Bruner at Harvard University, where he continued to study memory.
-There, he and Donald A. Norman set up one of the earliest computer systems for controlling psychological experiments, based on a PDP-4 computer.
-He also taught two courses in the Harvard Psychology Department.
-One was the laboratory section of a course in experimental psychology, taught by Richard Herrnstein; the other was a graduate seminar in learning theory.
+From 1962 to 1965, Bregman was a research fellow at the Center for Cognitive Studies at Harvard University, where he continued to study memory.
+There, he and Donald A. Norman used a PDP-4 minicomputer to set up one of the earliest computer systems for controlling psychological experiments.
+Bregman also taught two courses in Harvard's psychology department; the laboratory section of an experimental psychology course taught by Richard Herrnstein, and a graduate seminar in learning theory.

-Bregman arrived at McGill University in 1965 as an assistant professor in the Department of Psychology, rose to the rank of full professor, and in 1999 received a lifetime post-retirement appointment in the Psychology Department at the rank of emeritus professor.
-He spent sabbatical periods at Cornell University, the University of Sussex, and at Stanford University, where he was associated with the Center for Computer Research in Music and Acoustics (CCRMA), founded by John Chowning.
-He gave invited lectures on auditory scene analysis at many universities, including Harvard, MIT, Yale, Oxford, Cambridge, Stanford, UC Berkeley, UCLA, Cornell, Virginia, Toronto, Hong Kong, ETH Zürich, Oldenburg, Thessaloniki, and the New University of Lisbon, as well as at research institutes including Advanced Technology Research (ATR) in Kyoto, Nippon Telegraph and Telephone (NTT) in Tokyo, the Kitano Symbiotic Systems Project in Tokyo, and Dolby Labs in San Francisco.
+Bregman arrived at McGill University in 1965 as an assistant professor in the Department of Psychology.
+He subsequently rose to the rank of full professor, and received a lifetime appointment as an emeritus professor following his retirement in 1999.
+He spent sabbatical periods at Cornell University, the University of Sussex, and at Stanford University, where he formed an association with the Center for Computer Research in Music and Acoustics (CCRMA), founded by John Chowning.
+Bregman gave lectures on auditory scene analysis at many universities, including Harvard, MIT, Yale, Oxford, and Cambridge, and traveled to Japan to host talks at several companies, including Advanced Technology Research in Kyoto, Nippon Telegraph and Telephone, and the Kitano Symbiotic Systems Project in Tokyo.